Skin cancer types: Squamous cell carcinoma symptoms

-What are the signs and symptoms of squamous cell carcinoma?
+What are the signs and symptoms of squamous cell carcinoma on the skin?

-On the skin, squamous cell carcinoma (SCC) can show up in many ways.
-You may see one of the following on your skin:
+When this cancer develops on the skin, it's often called squamous cell skin cancer.
+It can show up in many ways.
+You may see any of the following on your skin:

 Open sore (often with a raised border)